hpc-uk/build-instructions/CP2K/CP2K_7.1_ARCHER.md

 * Note that the prefix location is the same in each case.
 * The `--disable-avx2` and `--disable-avx512` prevent compilation failure.
-* Don't try the tests.
+* Don't try the tests until figure out where the request for a password is coming from.

 ## Plumed